Aditya-Kharosekar/aditya-kharosekar.github.io/_posts/2024-01-25-multilingual_llm_reasoning.md

 ---
 layout: post
-title: Paper - Multilingual LLM
+title: Curriculum Learning and Bi-lingual training could help LLMs do math in Hindi
-subtitle: Multilingual Mathematical Reasoning: Advancing Open-Source LLMs in Hindi and English
+subtitle: Multilingual Mathematical Reasoning - Advancing Open-Source LLMs in Hindi and English by Anand et. al. and English
 tags: [llm, paper reading]
 ---

+** The paper is not technically difficult but very hard to read **
+* Honestly a very difficult paper to read because of how it was formatted.
+The decision to titlecase the paper’s contributions every time in the paper - Decomposition Strategy, Structured Solution Creation,  etc - made the paper very hard to read.
+Italics or acronyms would have been so much better.

 ** My takeaways from this paper: **